jakubvalenta/covid-chance/README.md

 $ make download-feeds
 ```

-This will download the latest version of the feeds defined in the configuration
+This will download the latest version of the feeds specified in the
-and save the URLs of the pages in the database.
+configuration and save the URLs of the pages in the database.

 Running this command repeatedly will always download the latest version of the
 feeds.
 That means this step is not idempotent.